 You can also add insulation to the wall corner if you are remodeling, but otherwise this is usually not practical.
 Other cold spots on walls and ceilings can be more easily addressed by strategically retrofitting fibrous or foam insulation.
 Some examples include cantilevered floors, attic kneewalls and floors, kitchen soffits, and band joists.

 An experienced energy auditor or weatherization contractor can help you identify cold spots prone to condensation and recommend practical ways to beef up the insulation.

 Also remove any furniture from the corner and other obstructions that restrict airflow at the corner, at least until the problem is solved.
 The added airflow will keep the corner warmer and drier.

 If condensation is NOT causing the problem, then you probably have an exterior leak, either in the roof, corner boards, or flashing at the junctures of these components.
 Most roof leaks are around valleys, penetrations for skylights, chimneys and pipes, and intersections with walls and other building components.

 If there is a bathroom or kitchen above or below, you may also want to have a plumber take a look.
 A slow leak in a toilet tank, drain line, or other plumbing fixture could be at fault.
 Pin holes can also form in older copper supply lines in areas with acidic water.

-Have a general contractor or roofing and siding contractor take a look.
-They may be able to identify the likely source of the leak or caulk and seal any place that could possibly leak.
-A repair with sealant could be short-lived or last for years if a high-quality sealant is used.
+If you suspect a leak, have a general contractor or roofing and siding contractor take a look.
+They may be able to identify the likely source of the leak and repair it with caulk or sealant.
+A repair with caulk could be short-lived or last for years if a high-quality sealant is used.